nuxeo/generator-nuxeo-meta/README.md

 #### Using the Generator Inheritance
 The descriptor file is handled using the `require` node module; you need to use `module.exports` to export your descriptor in a `descriptor.js` file.

-A descriptor can depends from another one.
-For instance, an `operation` generator depends of the `default` generator which check if a project initialization is needed.
+A descriptor can depend from another one.
+For instance, an `operation` generator depends on the `default` generator, which checks if a project initialization is needed.
 The default value is `default`.

 ```
 module.exports = {